St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 For more than 1,400 years, a Cathedral dedicated to St Paul has stood at the highest point in the City.
 The present Cathedral is the

 masterpiece of Britain's most famous architect Sir Christopher Wren.

 Behind the scenes, the cost of caring for St Paul's and continuing to deliver our central ministry and work is enormous and the generosity of

 Widely considered to be one of the world’s most beautiful buildings and a powerful symbol of the splendour of London, St Paul’s Cathedral is a

 breathtaking events venue.

 Up and down the country, churches and cathedrals are responding imaginatively to the need to support the musical education of the next

-with schools and education hubs to deliver outreach and education programmes.
+and education hubs to deliver outreach and education programmes.